U.S. FDA declines to approve Provention Bio's diabetes drug

-July 6 (Reuters) - The U.S. Food and Drug Administration on Tuesday declined to approve Provention Bio Inc's (PRVB.O) experimental diabetes drug teplizumab, citing insufficient data, the company said on Tuesday.
+(Reuters) -The U.S. Food and Drug Administration on Tuesday declined to approve Provention Bio Inc’s experimental diabetes drug teplizumab, citing insufficient data, the company said on Tuesday.

 The health regulator said a study in healthy volunteers to compare planned commercial product with the drug product used in the company’s clinical trials had failed to show comparability.